cs124/pa7-chatbot/README.md

 We are enabling group submission.
 After you submit the required files, you'll see "Add Group Member" in the top right of the Autograder Results page.
 Please add the group members you worked with (you may add up to 3).
 Note that only one group member needs to actually upload the submission to Gradescope.

+### Autograding vs Manual grading
-The autograder will test and grade each function in the [rubric](https://docs.google.com/spreadsheets/d/1xZav671Cfg5KDyl7sJWQFoAs_NTLpaffXgpjyYfV06c/edit?usp=sharing) except process, which the TAs will be grading manually.
+The autograder will test and grade each function in the [rubric](https://docs.google.com/spreadsheets/d/1v1f4moRUXAmA3zzjgaBIiq-LJTgaSBCHbWTZvDta808/edit#gid=0) except process, which the TAs will be grading manually.
 The TAs will only manually grade creative features you marked in your rubric.txt, and as a reminder to do so we included a 1-point check in the autograder ("Part 0"); if it gives you a 0.0/1.0, that means your rubric.txt hasn't been edited properly.
 Your full score will be released after the TAs finish grading your submission.